-The data presented in the previous chapter shows that the online quizzes successfully helped to engage students with their learning material.
-Compared to the year prior to using online quizzes, students rarely approached me, or their tutors, with worries regarding their transition from A-level mathematics to university-level mathematics.
+Moreover, I believe that there may be a correlation between student engagement with learning material and students appearing less overwhelmed by the transition from A-level mathematics to university-level mathematics.
+When comparing to the year prior to using online quizzes, students rarely approached me, or their tutors, with worries regarding their transition.
 Overall, they appeared to be less stressed with respect to the transition.
-Recall that according to Anthony in \cite{anthony}, the study for tests and exams is a perceived key factor, by lecturers and students, for the successful transition to university-level mathematics.
-Therefore, I would like to conclude that there is a correlation between students appearing less overwhelmed by the transition and the introduction of online quizzes.
+Recall that according to \cite{anthony}, the study for tests and exams is a perceived key factor, by lecturers and students, for the successful transition to university-level mathematics.
+Therefore, I would like to conclude that there may be a correlation between students appearing less overwhelmed by the transition and the introduction of online quizzes.

-In \textit{Year 2}, a reduced effect of guessing on the online quizzes may have further contributed to the increased percentage of students engaging with their learning material.
-Recall that some students claimed that answers on the quizzes were easy to guess without actually understanding the content.
-This encouraged me to slightly modify the online quizzes in \textit{Year 2}, changing some of the multiple-choice questions to fill-in-the-blank and matching questions.
-While I only changed 10\% of the questions, interestingly enough, not a single student commented on being able to guess answers in \textit{Year 2}.
-This implies that the effect of guessing was indeed reduced which further implies that, rather than being able to guess or reverse check answers, students would have to engage with the content of the questions.
-In order for students to engage with the content, they would have to engage with their learning material.
+Another idea worth exploring in the future which may positively affect student engagement with learning material would be to introduce one particular proof for each of the harder questions, rather than presenting four proofs, and asking several questions about that particular proof.
+Such proof comprehension questions could be of multiple-choice or matching question format and follow the idea of the proof understanding baseline check-list proposed by \cite{bickerton}.
+Questions could include, for example, asking about the type of proof being used, asking about the hypothesis of the proof, asking what definition or result is being used or asking if a justification for a particular statement is correct and providing a justification for why it is or is not.
+Answer choices could include, for example, statements such as ``The statement is correct because ... " or ``The statement is not correct because ... ".